Ultimate Forza Horizon 5 Drift Tune Guide

 Wheels

-• Front Rim Size: Keep Front Rim Size stock or go one size up
+• Front Rim Size: Keep the stock Front Rim Size stock or go +1

-• Rear Rim Size: Keep Rear Rim Size stock or go one size up
+• Rear Rim Size: Keep the stock Front Rim Size stock or go +1 (Match the front rim size for balanced handling)

 Aero and Appearance

-Aero upgrades won’t be as beneficial when drifting compared to road or circuit racing.
-After all, your drift car is going to spend most of its time sideways – completely rendering big-downforce rear wings and front splitters useless in the process.
+Aero upgrades won’t be as beneficial when drifting as in road or circuit racing.
+After all, your drift car will spend most of its time sideways, rendering big downforce rear wings and front splitters almost useless.

 With all of the necessary upgrades installed, every parameter on your drift car should now be fully adjustable.